toastedsugar/Portfolio-2022/README.md

 About this website:
-My interest with web development lies mostly with the backend, which is why decided to use a CSS framework and template as a crutch to allow me to focus on the part that I renjoy workin on more
+My interest with web development lies mostly with the backend, which is why decided to use a CSS framework and template as a crutch to allow me to focus on the part that I enjoy workin on more.

 Since the purpose of this website is to demonstrate my web developmemnt skills, I decided to design this website to be more complicated than it needs to be.
-Theoretically, I could have hard coded every webpage to be static, but I instead decided to store all my data (such as portfolio, contact information, etc...) inside a combination of JSON files and a mongo database and have the backend dynamically generate the webpage.
+Theoretically, I could have hard coded every webpage to be static, but I instead decided to store all my data (such as portfolio, contact information, etc...) inside a combination of JSON files and mongo databases and have the backend dynamically generate the webpage.

 This website is still a work in progress, I decided to get the basic functionality completed before deployment and will add additional functionality as time permits.
 For now I plan to add the following in some capacity:
     1. Add an administration feature that will allow me to make changes to the website and it's data from within the site itself.